Samori Ture: Capture of Kong

 Encouraged by Babemba Traore, who had succeeded his brother Tieba as faama of Kenedougou, the Bambara country again rose in revolt in 1894, blocking Samory's access to Sahelian horses.
 He moved his base out of Kabadougou toward the Bandama and Comoe River to Dabakala in February 1895.
+Along the way, he met with representatives of Gbon Coulibaly to negotiate the entry of Korhogo into the empire.

 His objective, and the key to the whole region, was the ancient Dyula trading city of Kong.
 The city had nominally accepted French protection during Louis-Gustave Binger's visit in 1892, and the colonial leaders sought to formalize this relationship by putting together a column led by Col. Monteil in August 1894.
 The force did not leave Grand Bassam, however, until February 1895, and its arrival sparked a popular resistance movement.
 Monteil stumbled onto the sofas on March 2, to the surprise of both sides; in a battle on the 14th, the French were forced to retreat and abandon Kong, which pledged fealty to Samory in April.
 He would enjoy nearly two years to consolidate his new empire without significant French intervention.